-In addition, to above ‘static anatomical landmark’ we conceptualized and measured three dynamic measures of the introitus (Fig x): vertical distance between 2 o’clock position and 5 o’clock position on the left side and 10 o’clock and 7 o’clock position on the right side.
-Lastly we measured the “functional” distance in 6 o’clock position which was the distance from the hymeneal ring to the non-hairy keratinized epithelium (along z-axis). (xxx dz/ need ot make a new photos with all these lines and make reference, fig xxx).
-All measurements were taken by the same examiner (DZ).
+In addition to the above ‘static anatomical landmarks,’ we conceptualized and measured three dynamic measures of the introitus (Fig x): 1) the vertical distance between the 2 o’clock and 5 o’clock positions on the left side (subject’s right), 2) the vertical distance between the 10 o’clock and 7 o’clock positions on the right side (subject’s left), and 3) the “functional” distance in the 6 o’clock position which was the distance from the hymeneal ring to the non-hairy keratinized epithelium (along z-axis). (xxx dz/ need ot make a new photos with all these lines and make reference, fig xxx).
+All the measurements were taken by the same examiner (DZ).

 Data Analysis